alx-s/RPi_tutorials/OSC_python-pd/README.md

 ## How to install everything

-The installation takes place from bigining to end in the terminal.
+The installation takes place from begining to end in the terminal.
 Every command written below should be typed there.

 ### Python.